 - Foot and viscera samples from each site to be homogenised (separately), reserving a minimum of half of each individual foot and viscera homogenate.

 - The homogenates from the foot (n=5) and the viscera (n=5) may be pooled (composited) to create one sample for the foot and one sample for the viscera representative of the catch zone.
 Alternatively, each sample may be tested separately.

 - Determine if retest or confirmatory testing is required

 - For samples analysed using the Lawrence method:

 - For pooled samples that return a positive HPLC screen result at or above (≥) 0.4 mg/kg, back-testing of each individual abalone foot/viscera homogenate (n=5) from the implicated site must be undertaken.
 These tests will be conducted via HPLC screen result.

-- When samples have been individually screen tested, samples that return results of ≥ 0.4 mg/kg (foot or viscera) must have confirmatory analysis undertaken.
+- For individually screen tested samples that return positive results of ≥ 0.4 mg/kg (foot or viscera), samples must have confirmatory analysis undertaken.